 4. Only Sort of Did College

-My husband wanted to do more schooling though, but wasn’t exactly sure what degree he wanted to pursue.
+My husband wanted to do more schooling but wasn’t exactly sure what degree he wanted to pursue.
 Instead of going to college without any plan, we felt it was smarter to wait until he had a clear sense of direction as to what field of study he should do.
-So we kind of postponed the whole college thing until recently.
-He’s set to graduate this fall with a Bachelor’s in Biblical Studies and is hoping to go on and get his Master’s after that.

 5. Worked Hard & Worked a Lot

-We also did a variety of random things to earn more money that we would then put towards the principle on our mortgage.
+We also did a variety of random things to earn more money that we then put towards the principal on our mortgage.
 At one point we even got paid to clean our church every week!
-Not our favorite job ever, but hey, it helped!
+Definitely not our favorite job ever, but hey, it helped!